FLUID: Training-Free Face De-identification via Latent Identity Substitution: Proposed Method

-Here, $0 \le \theta \le \pi$ is an angle given by the norm of $h_{id}$ in radians.
+Here, we substitute $\theta$ with an angle given by the norm of $h_{id}$ in radians.
 This way, we can still guide the latent walk's direction and intensity, consider the geodesic manifold, and eliminate a hyperparameter (i.e., editing strength $\lambda$) at the same time.
-Linear edits offer simplicity and strong directionality, while tangent edits preserve manifold geometry for more localized and realistic transformations.
+Linear edits offer simplicity, while tangent edits preserve manifold geometry for more localized and realistic transformations.